Nicholas Garland

-Nicholas Withycombe Garland OBE (born 1 September 1935) is a British political cartoonist. known for his numerous newspaper works, particularly for The Daily Telegraph.
+Nicholas Withycombe Garland (born 1 September 1935) is a British political cartoonist, known (as Garland) for his numerous newspaper works, particularly for The Daily Telegraph.

 Early life

 Garland was born in Hampstead, London.
 His father was a physician and his mother a sculptor.
 He was the second of six children: he had three brothers and two sisters and two half-sisters.
 The family emigrated to New Zealand in 1946–7.
 He attended Rongotai College in Wellington.

 Professional career

 Theatrical and directorial roles

 On leaving school, Garland joined the New Zealand Players (as a spear carrier and ASM), the only professional theatre company in New Zealand at the time, under the directorship of Richard Campion.
 In 1954 he returned to London to attend the Slade School of Art.
 After leaving the Slade, he went back into the theatre and joined Guildford Repertory Theatre Company as a stage manager.

 In 1958 he moved to the Royal Court Theatre in Sloane Square, London, where he worked for the next three years.
 Subsequently he worked as a director, at Cheltenham Repertory Company and elsewhere, including as Assistant Director to Peter Ustinov in London and New York.
 He directed the first two cabarets at Peter Cook's Establishment Club and spent a year at the BBC working in the Tonight department.